rastaman/octools/README.md

 ## Installation

-This utilityrequires nodejs and npm.
+This utility requires nodejs and npm.
 Install them for your platform.
-To install, checkout the project and run npm install -g.
+When, proceed to install : checkout the project with git and run :
+    sudo npm install -g.

+The default store file is located at $HOME/.octools/store.json

 ## Help